 7) President Trump will be a 1 Term President.
 Democrats will try to impeach him in 2019.
 They will lose that battle but win a bigger one by eventually taking the Senate.

-9) Regardless of your opinion of Trump (I refrain to make personal comments as this newsletter is strictly apolitical), there is no doubt he will have lost a lot of support from especially the Republican women that supported him in the first place.
+9) There is no doubt President Trump will lose significant support from especially the Republican women that supported him in the first place.
 It will impact his candidacy for a second term leading to a 1 term presidency for Trump.

 Knowledge is Wealth!